Licensed across the United States

 Introduction

-I am a licensed Professional Engineer with registrations in 50 of the 55 U.S. states and territories, bringing over 14 years of specialized experience in Structural Engineering.
-My portfolio spans hundreds of projects—including developments up to 550,000 square feet—across a broad range of structural systems such as structural steel, reinforced concrete, wood framing, and masonry.
+I am a licensed Professional Engineer with active registrations across 50 U.S. states and territories and more than 15 years of senior-level experience delivering high-performance structural solutions nationwide.
+My portfolio includes hundreds of projects—up to 550,000 square feet—across structural steel, reinforced concrete, wood framing, and masonry systems.

 Areas of Expertise